Information for British employees of international organisations in Belgium

-As the withdrawal of the UK from the EU (‘Brexit’) approaches, the Protocol Directorate of the Federal Public Service (FPS) Foreign Affairs, Foreign Trade and Development Cooperation is often contacted by holders of special identity cards, who wish to know the impact this will have on their right of residence.
-In this regard, the Protocol Directorate can confirm the following: the right to obtain and hold a special identity card is not linked to the nationality of the holders, but rather to their function or their status as family members of officials.
-As long as a person is employed by an international organization, a consulate or a diplomatic mission, that person, as well as his family members, will be entitled to obtain a special identity card, regardless of whether or not the UK is a member of the EU.
+As the transition period has come to an end, the Protocol Directorate wishes to provide the following information to holders of special residence permits, with regard to the impact of the withdrawal of the UK on their right of residence.
+The right to obtain and hold a special residence permit is not linked to the nationality of the holders, but to their function or status as family members.
+As long as a person is employed by an international organization, a consulate or a diplomatic mission, that person, as well as his or her family members, are entitled to a special residence permit for the duration of the function (regardless of whether or not the UK is a member of the EU).

-Finally, questions regarding Belgian nationality fall under the sole responsibility of the FPS Justice.
+For more information about the procedures and regulations applicable in Belgium, please refer to your municipality of residence, or to the website of the Belgian Immigration Office.
+Please bear in mind that questions regarding Belgian nationality fall under the sole responsibility of the FPS Justice.
 Therefore, the FPS Foreign Affairs respectfully requests that questions on this matter be addressed to the FPS Justice or the municipality of residence.

 Disclaimer: This information does not constitute legal advice, something which neither the Federal Public Service (FPS) Foreign Affairs, nor the Belgian embassy in London can provide.